Documentation

 Step 6: Choose signing options (if needed)

-• Allow future auto-signing — turn on only when the same agreement text will be reused for future vehicles and customers may opt in during signing.
+• Allow Future Auto-Signing — turn on only when the same agreement text will be reused for future vehicles and customers may opt in during signing.
 See the section below.

 Future auto-signing (use carefully)